Addressing the security needs of all citizens – a regional commitment of the military in the western balkans

 Budva, 19-20 February 2019;

-Thirty-one (31) representatives of the Ministries of Defence (MoDs) and Armed Forces (AFs) from Bosnia and Herzegovina, Montenegro, the Republic of North Macedonia, and the Republic of Serbia gathered at the 10th Regional Meeting of Gender Equality Mechanisms in the MoDs and AFs in the Western Balkans to map their needs and plan actions for advancing gender equality in their institutions.
+Twenty-four (24) representatives of the Ministries of Defence (MoDs) and Armed Forces (AFs) from Bosnia and Herzegovina, Montenegro, the Republic of North Macedonia, and the Republic of Serbia gathered at the 10th Regional Meeting of Gender Equality Mechanisms in the MoDs and AFs in the Western Balkans to map their needs and plan actions for advancing gender equality in their institutions.

 To effectively respond to the different security needs of women and men, security sector institutions need to become more representative of the society they serve.
 The 10th Regional Meeting of Gender Equality Mechanisms in the MoDs and AFs in the Western Balkans initiated the second phase of “Strengthening of Regional Cooperation on Gender Mainstreaming in Security Sector Reform in the Western Balkans” project, which is financed by the Norwegian Ministry of Foreign Affairs and the Slovak Ministry of Foreign and European Affairs.
 With the support of the Regional Cooperation Council and UNDP SEESAC, the project provides the Ministries of Defence and the Armed Forces in the Western Balkans with a platform where, over the next three years, they can exchange ideas and develop policies to ensure long-term and sustainable inclusion of the gender perspective in defence policies and practices.